Faculty and Staff Resources

 You may have noticed changes within Disability Services.
 We want you to feel confident about knowing who we are and what we do.
 Below is a summary of recent changes:

-- Disability Services is now a part of the Academic Success Center.
+- Disability Services is a part of the Academic Success Center.
 Jeanne Lindell and Carrie Dattels provide disability-related supports and approve all disability-related accommodations for students.
+Megan Herzog keeps us running like a well oiled machine.

 - Disability Services supports the entire campus community.
 We want to hear from you